The Death of Mr. Lazarescu: Film critics

+Box office

-Box officeThe Death of Mr. Lazarescu did not fare well in the international box office.
+The Death of Mr. Lazarescu did not fare well in the international box office.
 The film was released in the US on 26 April 2006 by Tartan Films and it played for 22 weeks, until 28 September.
 It enjoyed a limited distribution, playing in only five theatres simultaneously at its widest release.
 The film grossed $80,301 in US and an additional $117,046 in Argentina, Mexico and the UK.

 In its home country, Romania, the film was released earlier, on 22 September 2005.
 Trying to attract the public to the cinema, the distributor advertised the film emphasizing the comedy aspect.
 The Death of Mr. Lazarescu was a box office success relative to the domestic market with 28,535 viewers before the end of the year.
 By the number of viewers it was the most successful Romanian film of 2005 and the 6th most successful Romanian film in 2001–2005.

-Even though the film brought Ioan Fiscuteanu worldwide acclaim, unfortunately, it also proved to be his swan song.
-Like the title character he was playing, he died of cancer in 2007.
+While the film brought Ioan Fiscuteanu worldwide acclaim, it was also his last.
+He died of cancer in 2007.